chrfrantz/SimpleCountingService/README.md

 # SimpleCountingService
-A simple service responding with request counts to explore invocation patterns, or test concurrent use of multiple services.
+A simple service responding with request counts to explore invocation patterns, or test concurrent use of multiple service instances.
+To support the latter case, the service automatically creates a unique identifier (and background color for the HTML output) to distinguish instances at runtime.

 By default, the service listens on port 8080.